Autonomous bodies not meticulously following GFR provisions: Delhi govt | Law-Order

 - India

-The Delhi government's Finance department has flagged autonomous bodies and grantee institutions for not meticulously following general financial rules (GFR) while preparing and submitting annual accounts for audit and laying of reports in the Assembly.
+The Delhi government's Finance department has said autonomous bodies and grantee institutions are not meticulously following general financial rules (GFR) while preparing and submitting annual accounts for audit and laying of reports in the Assembly.

 In an order issued earlier this week, the special secretary of the Finance department has asked these autonomous bodies and grantee institutions to submit their annual accounts as per given time table.